cyclr/docs/pages/v2/05-application-connectors/information/trustpilot-information.md

 {::options parse_block_html="true" /}
 <section class="card">

+## Authorization

-You will need a 'Business Unit ID' for most requests, without it you will receive a '403 - Forbidden' response.
-The recommended way of obtaining that is by using the 'Search For Business Units' method as the first step in your cycles.
+You need a **Business Unit ID** for most requests with the Trustpilot connector.
+Without the **Business Unit ID**, Trustpilot sends a `403 - Forbidden` response.
+You can find the **Business Unit ID** with the **Search For Business Units** method, or use the **Search For Business Units** method as the first step in your cycles.

-It is worth noting that some endpoints are classified as Private by Trustpilot.
-This means that the logged in user must have permissions to access that Business Unit ID's data.
-If the logged in user does not have those permissions you will receive a '403 - Forbidden' response.
+> **Note**: Some endpoints are classified as **Private** by Trustpilot.
+This means that the logged in user needs permissions to access that Business Unit ID's data.
+If the logged in user doesn't have those permissions, the response is `403 - Forbidden`.

 </section>